Joseph Estrada: Senator of the Philippines (1987–1992)

-In 1987, Estrada won a seat in the Senate under the Grand Alliance for Democracy (GAD) placing 14th in the elections (out of 24 winners).
+In 1987, Estrada was recruited to the Eva Estrada Kalaw-led wing of the Liberal Party, and was listed as one of the faction's six nominees for the Senate election in May.
+He ultimately won a seat in the Senate as one of only two successful candidates from the Grand Alliance for Democracy (GAD) coalition, placing 14th in the election (out of 24 winners).
 He was appointed Chairman of the Committee on Public Works.
 He was Vice-Chairman of the Committees on Health, Natural Resources and Ecology, and Urban Planning.

 In the Senate, Estrada sponsored bills on irrigation projects and the protection and propagation of the carabao, the beast of burden in the rural areas.

 Estrada and eleven other senators (dubbed the "Magnificent 12" in media coverage) voted to terminate the RP-US Military Bases Agreement in 1991, leading to the withdrawal of American servicemen from the Clark Air Base in Pampanga and the Subic Naval Base in Zambales.

 In 1989, the Free Press cited him as one of the Three Outstanding Senators of the Year.
 He was conferred the degree of Doctor of Humanities, Honoris Causa by the University of Pangasinan in 1990, and by the Bicol University in April 1997.